CFAES Give Today

 Generally, gram-positive bacteria are more resistant to high pressure than gram-negative bacteria.
 This resistance may be attributed to their thicker cell walls.
 High pressure above 60,000 pounds per square inch inactivates most vegetative bacteria, but spores survive pressure treatment at ambient temperatures.

-What Is the Shelf Life of an HPP Product?
+What is the Shelf Life of an HPP Product?

 HPP treatment can extend the shelf life of food products up to 120 days depending upon the choice of process parameters and product formulation.
 The product’s shelf-life extension is based on the parameters of the process (pressure, temperature, and holding time) and product (acidity, water activity, and composition).
 Choice of packaging materials must also be considered.
 In addition, the storage temperature used after HPP is another factor that can most influence the shelf life of the product.

-How Are Pressure-Treated Foods Stored and Distributed?
+How are Pressure-Treated Foods Stored and Distributed?

 High-pressure pasteurization kills vegetative bacteria.
 On the other hand, pressure treatment at ambient temperatures does not inactivate bacterial spores.
 As a result, HPP products that are currently marketed worldwide need to be refrigerated during their distribution.
 In some cases, this is necessary for safety (to prevent the outgrowth and germination of spores in low-acid foods).

-What Is the Effect of HPP on the Quality of Food Products?
+What is the Effect of HPP on the Quality of Food Products?

 HPP does not break the covalent bonds in foods and therefore has a limited effect when compared to thermal processes on low-molecular-weight compounds such as flavor compounds, vitamins, and pigments.
 As a result, the quality of HPP-treated food is similar to fresh food products, and their quality degradation is influenced more by their storage and distribution after processing.
 HPP also provides a unique opportunity to create new food textures in protein- or starch-based foods.
 In some cases, pressure can be used to form protein gels and increase product viscosity without using heat.